FOREX-Dollar on track for weekly gain as investors await Yellen

 Friday's Fed comments will likely offer "no material departures from that script," he said.

-The dollar has also benefited as Democratic presidential nominee Hillary Clinton widened her lead in opinion polls over Republican rival Donald Trump, as Clinton is viewed as the candidate more likely preserve the status quo if elected.
+The dollar has also benefited as Democratic presidential nominee Hillary Clinton widened her lead in opinion polls over Republican rival Donald Trump, as Clinton is viewed as the candidate whose election would likely preserve the status quo.

 But on Thursday, downbeat trade data from China took some wind out of the dollar's sails.
-Chinese exports fell 10 percent year-on-year last month, far more than expected.
+Chinese exports fell 10 percent last month year-on-year, far more than expected.

-Friday's Chinese data was more comforting for investors: September producer prices unexpectedly rose for the first time in nearly five years, while consumer inflation also beat expectations.

-Against the yen, the dollar added 0.3 percent to 104.03 , shy of its overnight high of 104.62 yen, which was its strongest level since late July.
-It was up 1.1 percent for the week.
+Against the yen, the dollar edged up 0.2 percent to 103.83 , shy of its overnight high of 104.62 yen, which was its strongest level since late July.
+It was up 0.9 percent for the week.

-"Expectations of a Fed hike this year or next year aren't enough of an incentive to buy the dollar far above these levels," said Masashi Murata, currency strategist for Brown Brothers Harriman in Tokyo.

-"It's kind of like a tug-of-war, so the current level around 104 might be the highest level today, and some market participants might try to sell the dollar against the yen ahead of the retail sales."

-The euro slipped 0.3 percent to $1.1024, heading back toward its overnight low of $1.0982, its lowest level since late July.
-It was down 1.6 percent for the week.
+The euro was steady at $1.1045, recovering from an overnight low of $1.0982, its lowest level since late July.
+It was down 1.4 percent for the week.

-Sterling skidded 0.5 percent at $1.2197, and looked set for a loss of 1.9 percent in a volatile week in which it moved back towards the previous week's 31-year lows.
+Sterling was down 0.2 percent at $1.2221, and looked set for a loss of 1.7 percent for the week in which it moved back towards the previous week's 31-year lows.

-British Prime Minister Theresa May's offer to involve lawmakers in the process of leaving the European Union has calmed some investors' fears of a "hard Brexit," though uncertainty over the impact of the move is likely to keep the pound under pressure.
-(Reporting by Tokyo markets team; Editing by Kim Coghill and Eric Meijer)
+British Prime Minister Theresa May's offer to involve lawmakers in the process of leaving the European Union has calmed some investors' fears of a "hard Brexit."
+(Reporting by Tokyo markets team; Editing by Kim Coghill)

 May 16 The good news is China is taking a safer route in its approach to financial regulation.